Zeturic/bpre-trade-stuff/README.md

 ## In-Game Trades

 Adds a few more options for in-game trades.
-Specifically, the ability to set static levels, custom movesets, Pokérus, PP bonuses, and Poké Balls.

-Can also be used as a trade editor.
+Can also be used as sort of a trade editor to manage the new options.

 For binary FR.